plone/plone.restapi/docs/source/groups.md

 ---
 html_meta:
-  "description": ""
+  "description": "Available groups in a Plone site can be created, queried, updated, and deleted by interacting with the /@groups endpoint on the portal root."
-  "property=og:description": ""
+  "property=og:description": "Available groups in a Plone site can be created, queried, updated, and deleted by interacting with the /@groups endpoint on the portal root."
-  "property=og:title": ""
+  "property=og:title": "Groups"
-  "keywords": "Plone, plone.restapi, REST, API"
+  "keywords": "Plone, plone.restapi, REST, API, Groups"
 ---

 # Groups